|Born||In 70 AC|

 Hobert fought in the Dance of the Dragons on the side of his kin, King Aegon II Targaryen.
-He was cousin to Lord Ormund Hightower, who was killed in the First Battle of Tumbleton.
-At the age of sixty, Hobert was given command of Ormund's army as he was the most senior Hightower remaining in the greens host.
-Until then he was only in charge of the baggage train.
+He was in charge of the baggage train for his cousin, Lord Ormund Hightower.
+At the age of sixty, Hobert was given command of the greens' army, as he was the most senior Hightower remaining after Ormund's death in the First Battle of Tumbleton.
 Prince Daeron Targaryen ordered Hobert to stop the sack of Tumbleton, but Hobert failed miserably.